EBWi11/AgentSmith-HIDS/README.md

 English | [简体中文](README-zh_CN.md)

+#### About stability
+At present, AgentSmith-HIDS is in a period of rapid iteration.
+Recently, functions such as `hook accept/accept4`, `Anti Rootkit` have been added, and some unstable BUGs have also been introduced.
+Since the project currently has only one person to develop/test/maintain and is limited to free time, I hope everyone will use it carefully.
+For a stable version, turn off `hook accept/accept4` and turn off `Anti Rootkit`.
+When installing LKM, you need to open `SAFE_EXIT` and without the connection of `SYN_SEND` on you Linux.
+And now we only support Centos7 - kernel 3.10

 ### About AgentSmith-HIDS

 The AgentSmith-HIDS is not strictly a "Host-based Intrusion Detection System" due to absence of the rule engine and related detection functions in open sourced part, but it can be used as a high-performance "host intelligence collection tool" in building your own HIDS.